EllaBrands/stanDev/Function-Syntax-and-Semantics-Design.md

     theta <- minimize(theta, loss, x, y, z);
     ```

+#### FUTURE: Unit testing framework

+* (from Daniel) We want to have a unit-testing framework that can access functions in a standalone way
+    * this should be possible because they will all be declared in the model namespace as staticsa

 ####  QUESTIONS

 * (from Ben) Can we allow PRNGs so that we can implement a D.I.Y.
 Gibbs sampler?
 (Probably not.)